-Container growing has become very popular as a way to outwit the gophers, have a movable garden right by your back door for convenience, and a way to have a garden if you have limited space (apartment living, for example.)
+Container growing has become very popular as a way to outwit the gophers, have a movable garden right by your back door for convenience, and a way to have a garden if you have only limited space (apartment living, for example).
 It is possible to grow even the largest indeterminate heirloom tomato plant in a 15-gallon nursery can.
 The secret is properly amended soil and monthly feeding of your plants.
 You can grow everything from arugula to zucchini successfully in containers!

 Remember that good nutrition starts with the soil.
-Prepare your garden beds or containers well ahead of planting time, so the soil microorganisms have time to break down the amendments that you apply to make them available to the plants when they are planted.
+Prepare your garden beds or containers well ahead of planting time so the soil microorganisms have time to break down the amendments that you've applied to make them available to the plants when they are planted.
 Then feed your plants monthly to keep them producing all season.
 Healthy soil = healthy plants = healthy you!